We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - age, as plantar fasciitis is especially common in people between the ages of 40 and 60 years

-- being pregnant or having overweight or obesity, all of which put more pressure on the feet
+- being pregnant or overweight, which puts more pressure on the feet

 - having certain medical conditions, such as arthritis

-Additionally, wearing a shoe that is unsuitable for the structure of the foot may contribute to plantar fasciitis by putting pressure on different areas of the foot or not allowing it to take its natural shape while walking.
-Finding the correct shoe is, therefore, an important part of limiting or avoiding plantar fasciitis symptoms.
+Additionally, wearing a shoe unsuitable for the structure of the foot may contribute to plantar fasciitis by putting pressure on different areas of the foot or not allowing it to take its natural shape while walking.
+Finding the correct shoe is important in limiting or avoiding plantar fasciitis symptoms.

 Wearing supportive and comfortable shoes may help reduce the impact of putting weight on the feet.
-The American Academy of Orthopaedic Surgeons provide a guide to choosing the right footwear.
+The American Academy of Orthopaedic Surgeons (AAOS) provides a guide to choosing the right footwear.

-In general, a shoe should support the foot while also allowing it to move naturally.
-In this way, it helps minimize the pressure on sensitive areas such as the plantar fascia.
+Generally, a shoe should support the foot while allowing it to move naturally.
+This helps minimize the pressure on sensitive areas such as the plantar fascia.

 Shoes also provide varying levels of shock absorption to reduce the impact of walking on very hard surfaces.
 This feature may be especially important for people with plantar fasciitis.

-While the best type of shoe may vary slightly from person to person, it is generally important to find a shoe that has good cushioning and support in the heel, enough arch support, and a flexible insole.
+While the best type of shoe may vary slightly from person to person, it is generally important to find a shoe with good heel cushioning and support, arch support, and a flexible insole.

-This combination may help the foot move more naturally while also reducing shock and impact.
+This combination may help the foot move more naturally, reducing shock and impact.